 Well, I proudly state that I do have a crystal ball and I do look into it.
 With all the jesting about crystal balls and crystal gazing did you ever ask yourself if you ever met a crystal gazer?
 If you did, you may not have known it because many gazers keep it quite hush-hush.
 So let’s clear up some misconceptions.

-- What Crystal Gazing (also called “Scrying”) does is focus one’s attention at a fixed point so the mind can aim itself at one question and one only.
+- What Crystal Gazing (also called “Scrying”) does is focus one’s attention at a fixed point so the mind can aim itself fully at one question and one only.
 Many religions have concentration devices as well; Prayer Beads, Rosary Beads, etc.

 - Crystal Balls are properly used as an aid to CONCENTRATION.
 All images appear in the mind, but since the mind is focused on the clear, empty crystal, the illusion is that the images appear in the ball itself.
 You do not look into the ball, you look through the ball.